cerus/edina/edinaj/README.md

 # edina/edinaj

 EdinaJ is a JVM compiler for Edina.
-The compiler is not trying to optimize any code for now, but that's one of the future goals for this project.
+The compiler has a few basic built-int optimizations that can be enabled.
+I'm planning on adding more.

+## Optimizations

+**ROUTINE_INLINE**\
+Will inline very small routines (5 or fewer commands, no branches, no loops, no import calls, no native calls).

+**SMART_BRANCHES**\
+Will not compile branches that 100% will never be called.

 ## Usage